CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_physical_disk.html.markdown

 ---
+subcategory: "storage"
 layout: "intersight"
 page_title: "Intersight: intersight_storage_physical_disk"
-sidebar_current: "docs-intersight-data-source-storage-physical-disk"
 description: |-
   Physical Disk on a server.
 ---

-# Data Source: intersight_storage._physical_disk
+# Data Source: intersight_storage_physical_disk
 Physical Disk on a server.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `block_size`:(string) The block size of the physical disk in bytes.
 * `bootable`:(string) This field identifies the disk drive as bootable if set to true.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `configuration_checkpoint`:(string) The current configuration checkpoint of the physical disk.
 * `configuration_state`:(string) The current configuration state of the physical disk.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.